-With so many types of business loans on the market, here’s a breakdown of how each one works to help you decide which one is right for you based on your business needs.
+There are many types of business loans on the market, so here’s a breakdown of how each one works to help you decide which one is right for you based on your business needs.

-Long-term and intermediate-term loans typically offer low interest rates relative to other business loan types.
+Long-term loans and intermediate-term loans typically offer low interest rates relative to other business loan types.

 Short-term loans, however, may be available to new business owners with little to no time in business.
 These loans are typically due within a year and often charge high interest rates.
 While it may be tempting to use a short-term loan for a quick fix, consider the cost before you apply.

 SBA loans are business loans that are partially insured by the U.S. Small Business Administration.
-There are several types of SBA loans, including loans for real estate, working capital, expansion and more.
+There are several types of SBA loan programs, including loans for real estate, working capital, expansion, and more.
 New business owners can even qualify for microloans of up to $50,000 to get their business off the ground.

-SBA loans tend to have strict requirements, and most require two or three years in business at a minimum.
+SBA loans tend to have strict requirements, and most require two or three years in business at a minimum and good credit.
 Because loans are provided by individual lenders instead of the SBA, eligibility requirements can vary from lender to lender.

 They can also take a long time to get approved and receive funding.
 If you qualify, though, SBA loans come with low interest rates.
 As far as repayment goes, you may have the option to choose between an installment loan and a revolving line of credit.
-Be sure to take the time to compare each option to pick the right one for you.
+Be sure to take the time to compare loan options to pick the right one for you.

 As previously mentioned, business lines of credit are based on a revolving credit line.
 The repayment is typically separated into two phases: the draw period and the repayment period.

-During the draw period, you can use your available credit, repay it and use it again.
+During the draw period, you can use your available business line of credit, repay it, and use it again.
 During this time, you’ll typically have to make interest-only payments.
 Once that period ends, however, and the repayment period begins, the current balance will be amortized, and you’ll no longer be able to take draws from the credit line.